 *** Unchanged text is omitted ***

 For search space sets si and sj that include searchSpaceLinking with value sj and si, respectively, a UE monitors, in monitoring occasions with same index according to each of search space sets si and sj in a slot, PDCCH candidates msi,nCI(L) and msj,nCI(L), with msi,nCI(L)=msj,nCI(L), for detection of a DCI format with same information.
 The UE expects ksi=ksj, osi=osj, Tsi=Tsj, Msi(L)=Msj(L), and a same number of non-overlapping PDCCH monitoring occasions per slot based on corresponding monitoringSymbolsWithinSlot, for search space sets si and sj.
 For CORESET pi associated with the search space set si and for CORESET pj associated with the search space set sj, the UE is provided tci-PresentInDCI or tci-PresentDCI-1-2 for either none or both of CORESETs pi and pj.
 For CORESET pi associated with the search space set si and for CORESET pj associated with the search space set sj, the UE is either not provided coresetPoolIndex value of 1 for any of the two CORESETs, or is provided coresetPoolIndex value of 1 for both CORESETs.

-The UE can indicate by countLinkedCandidates a capability for counting PDCCH candidates msi,nCI(L) and msj,nCI(L) either as 2 PDCCH candidates or as 3 PDCCH candidates.
+A UE can indicate by countLinkedCandidates a capability for counting PDCCH candidates msi,nCI(L) and msj,nCI(L) either as 2 PDCCH candidates or as 3 PDCCH candidates.

 For search space sets si, sj, sk, and sl, that include searchSpaceLinking with values sj, si, sl, and sk, respectively, a UE expects to simultaneously monitor PDCCH candidates msi,nCI,1(8)=msj,nCI,1(8), and msk,nCI,2(16)= msl,nCI,2(16) only if a first CCE of msi,nCI,1(8) or msj,nCI,1(8) has different index than a first CCE of msk,nCI,2(16) or msl,nCI,2(16) in a CORESET configured with cce-REG-MappingType = 'nonInterleaved' and with duration of one symbol.

 If a UE